-1E-mail: kutrib@informatik.uni-giessen.de
+1E-mail: klein@mathematik.uni-kassel.de 2E-mail: kutrib@informatik.uni-giessen.de

 Copyright © 2001 by the authors

 1 Introduction

 Linear arrays of interacting finite automata are models for massively parallel language acceptors.
 Their advantages are simplicity and uniformity.
 It has turned out that a large array of not very powerful processing elements operating in parallel can be programmed to be very powerful.